Fell in Love with a Girl: Joss Stone version

+Background

 In 2003, English singer Joss Stone covered the song, retitled "Fell in Love with a Boy", for her debut studio album, The Soul Sessions (2003).
 It was released in the United States on January 12, 2004, as the album's lead single.

+Reception

 In the United Kingdom, a limited-edition 7-inch single and CD single were issued on January 26, 2004.
 "Fell in Love with a Boy" debuted and peaked at number 18 on the UK Singles Chart.
 The song also peaked at number 23 in New Zealand and number 36 in Italy.

-Critical reception

 The single received mostly positive reviews from critics.
 Dorian Lynskey of The Guardian raved that "Fell in Love with a Boy" is the best track from The Soul Sessions as well as "the freshest and most deliciously inauthentic."
 PopMatters reviewer Jason MacNeil commented that Stone gives the song "a groove-riddled, funky hip-shaker that never loses momentum."
 Rolling Stone said the tune sounded like "a lost Memphis-soul classic."
 However, Jim Greer of Entertainment Weekly viewed her version as "the only misguided ploy" on the album.
 Andrew McGregor wrote for BBC Music that it "blends so well into the funky soul landscape that those less familiar with contemporary rock might miss the ironic juxtaposition altogether."